 Many well-known people are polyphasic sleepers, meaning that they get their 8 hours in a number of different sleep periods.
 Some sleep for just 2 hours at a time but do this at regular periods.
 So what is best?
 One straight period of 8 hours or four periods of 2 hours with 4 hours between each 2 hour period.
 They both total 8 hours of sleep!
 That latter is known as polyphasic sleep, and many people believe it to be more refreshing than a single period of 8 hours.

 Who can say which of these two options is the better?
 Let’s have a look at the sleeping practices of some famous people (and some not so famous to many.)
-Have famous or successful people get where they are due to their sleeping habits?
+Have famous or successful people got where they are due to their sleeping habits?
 Do they have different sleep patterns from the rest of us!
 Perhaps, but perhaps not: many of the good and the great have issues with sleeping.
 We present below the sleeping habits of 75 people known in the worlds of entertainment, writing, science, business, and sports.
 There appears to be no common trend, and each person is unique in their sleeping habits.

-Entrepreneurs and Business Persons
+Sleeping Habits of Entrepreneurs and Business Persons

 Marissa Mayer: Businesswoman